MohammadAkbari/MohammadAkbari.github.io/tdd.md

-## Testing is difficult</h1>
+## Testing is difficult
 > Testing can be difficult.
 This is especially true with an application that was not written with testability in mind.
-If you have static methods and implementations using concrete references scattered throughout your code, you will have difficulty adding tests at a later date.<p>
+If you have static methods and implementations using concrete references scattered throughout your code, you will have difficulty adding tests at a later date.

 ## User stories
 > User stories are commonly used in Agile software development for requirement definitions.
 The format for a user story is fairly simple and consists of three parts: Role, Request, and Reason.